crazyscot/engineering_repr/README.md

 assert_eq!("123k4", 123456.to_rkm(4));
 ```

-### Limitations
+# Limitations

 * This crate only supports integers at the present time.
-The smaller multipliers (m, μ, n, p, f, a, z, y, r, q) are not supported.
+The smaller multipliers (m, μ, n, p, f, a, z, y, r, q) are not currently supported.
 * Multipliers which are not a power of 1000 (da, h, d, c) are not supported.

-## Alternatives
+# Alternatives

 * [human-repr](https://crates.io/crates/human-repr) is great for converting numbers to human-friendly representations.
 * [humanize-rs](https://crates.io/crates/humanize-rs) is great for converting some human-friendly representations to numbers, though engineering-repr offers more flexibility.